node-m2m/m2m/Readme.md

 ### Remote Client Setup
 Similar with the remote device setup, create a client project directory and install m2m.
 #### Accessing resources from your remote device
-To access resources from your remote device, create an object using the client's *accessDevice* method as shown in the code below.
-The object created becomes an *alias* of the remote device you are trying to access as indicated by its *device id* argument.
+To access resources from your remote device, create an *alias* object using the client's *accessDevice* method as shown in the code below.
+The object created *`device`* becomes an *alias* of the remote device you are trying to access as indicated by its *`device id`* argument.
 In this case, the *device id* is *100*.

 The *alias* object provides various methods to access channel data, GPIO object and HTTP API resources from your remote devices.

 Save the code below as client.js within your client project directory.